TISUnion/Carpet-TIS-Addition/README.md

 # Other Stuffs

 - Set the maximum length of fake player's name to 16 to prevent kicking out other players
-- Set the maximum tick warp maximum duration to `Integer.MAX_VALUE`
+- Set the maximum `/tick warp` duration to `Integer.MAX_VALUE` for fabric-carpet before v1.4.18 (fabric-carpet v1.4.18 removed the `/tick warp` limit)
 - Display the version of TIS Carpet Addition inside `/carpet` command